lspector/lspector.github.io/publications.md

 ## Conference and Workshop Papers

+Pantridge, E., T. Helmuth, and L. Spector.
+2022.
+Functional code building genetic programming.
+In _Proceedings of the Genetic and Evolutionary Computation Conference (GECCO '22)_, pp. 1000--1008.
+Published by the Association for Computing Machinery. https://doi.acm.org?doi=3512290.3528866

 Ding, L., and L. Spector.
 2021.
 Evolving neural selection with adaptive regularization.
 In _Proceedings of GECCO 2021 Companion_, pp. 1717-1725.
 Genetic and Evolutionary Computation Conference (GECCO '21).
 Published by the Association for Computing Machinery.
 DOI: https://doi.org/10.1145/3449726.3463189

 Helmuth, T., E. Pantridge, G. Woolson, and L. Spector.
 2020\.
 Genetic Source Sensitivity and Transfer Learning in Genetic Programming.
 In _Artificial Life Conference Proceedings_, pp. 303-311\.
 MIT Press. ([pdf](https://www.mitpressjournals.org/doi/abs/10.1162/isal_a_00326))